Disaster Unemployment Assistance

 State of California Employment Development Department (EDD): EDD helps individuals and businesses in California who have been affected by disasters.
 If you lost your job or can’t work because of a disaster, you may qualify for Unemployment, Disability, or Paid Family Leave benefits.

-If you have been impacted by the fires in Los Angeles County, Disaster Unemployment Assistance (DUA) is now available for workers and self-employed people who do not qualify for regular unemployment benefits.
+Disaster Unemployment Assistance (DUA) is now available for workers and self-employed people who do not qualify for regular unemployment benefits.
 If you have questions about unemployment benefits or need information about Disaster Unemployment Assistance, please contact EDD:

 English: 1-833-998-2284